Israel – UK Tax Treaty

 1. Convention on Social Security (Social Security)

-2. Free Trade Area Agreement (ASH)
+2. Free Trade Area Agreement (FTA)

-3. Double Taxation Treaty
+3. Double Taxation Treaty (DTA)

-Free Trade Agreement between Israel – United Kingdom
+Free Trade Agreement Between Israel – United Kingdom

 A free trade agreement is designed to lower or, in some cases, eliminate tariffs on goods within specified trading regions.
 It removes import regulations and dismantles barriers, fostering easier access to goods, services, and government contracts.
 Additionally, the agreement includes provisions that offer legal protections for investments and intellectual property.

-The United Kingdom and Israel signed a free trade agreement on February 18, 2019, ahead of the UK’s exit from the European Union.
+The United Kingdom and Israel signed a free trade agreement on February 18, 2019, ahead of the UK's exit from the European Union.
 This agreement was designed to ensure that trade between the two countries would continue without disruptions after Brexit.
 It largely mirrors the trade provisions that were in place while the UK was a member of the EU.
-The agreement entered into force on January 1, 2021, after the end of the transition period for the UK’s withdrawal from the EU.

 The full document detailing the convention can be found here.